Vikings Trade Za’Darius Smith to the Browns

 - 2025 5th-round pick

-It was modest compensation for the Vikings, but with Smith’s age and injury history, and reworked contract for only one-year with the Browns, it makes sense.
+It was modest compensation for the Vikings, but with Smith’s age, injury history, and reworked contract for only one year with the Browns, it makes sense.

-The Vikings also will clear around $12 million in salary cap space this year as a result of the trade.
+The Vikings also will clear around $12 million in salary cap space this year due to the trade.
 That cap space could be used toward a number of things, from extending existing players, to signing the remaining unsigned draft picks, to a potential player acquisition.

 Poll